apache/pulsar-site/docs/concepts-throttling.md

    :::note

    When over-delivery happens, and the delivered message count exceeds the quota in the current period, then the quota for the next period will be reduced accordingly.
-For example, if the rate limit is set to `10/s`, and `11` messages have been delivered to the client in the first period, then only up to `9` messages can be delivered to the client in the next period.
+For example, if the rate limit is set to `10/s`, and `11` messages have been delivered to the client in the first period, then only up to `9` messages can be delivered to the client in the next period; if 30 messages have been delivered in the last period, the count of messages to deliver in the next two periods is `0`.

    ![An example of over-delivery occurred within a throttling period](/assets/throttling-limitation.svg)